-- 2. Once you have confirmed the desktop has stopped, choose Actions and then choose Update Session. - 3.
-Change the session name or choose the desktop size you would like. - 4.
-Choose Submit. - 5.
-Once your instances updates, restart your desktop: - a.
-Choose Actions.
+- 2. Once you have confirmed the desktop has stopped, choose Actions and then choose Update Session.

+- Change the session name or choose the desktop size you would like.

+- Choose Submit.
+4.

+- 5. Once your instances updates, restart your desktop:

+- Choose Actions. a.

+- b.
+Choose Virtual Desktop State.

+- Choose Start. c.

-Modify a virtual desktop 167
+Modify a virtual desktop 153